karamelikli/kardl/README.md

 kardl(data, MyFormula)
 ```

-### AsymPrefix
+### 7. AsymPrefix

 `AsymPrefix` is a character vector specifying the prefixes used for naming asymmetric variables created during positive and negative decomposition.
 The default value is an empty vector `c()`, indicating that no prefixes are added by default.

 When specified, the prefixes are added to the beginning of variable names to represent the positive and negative decomposition:

 -   The first element in the vector corresponds to the positive decomposition.
 -   The second element in the vector corresponds to the negative decomposition.

+####       Details

 Asymmetric decomposition is used to analyze the separate effects of positive and negative changes in a variable.
 For example, given a variable `X`, prefixes can be used to generate `POS_X` and `NEG_X` for the positive and negative components, respectively.

 By default, no prefixes are applied (`AsymPrefix = c()`).
 However, users can define custom prefixes by providing a vector with two elements.
 For example:

 -   `kardl_set(AsymPrefix = c("POS_", "NEG_"))` results in variable names such as `POS_X` and `NEG_X`.
 -   `kardl_set(AsymPrefix = c("Increase_", "Decrease_"))` results in variable names such as `Increase_X` and `Decrease_X`.